BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Wasn't quite sure what to do for the challenge so I had to look at other projects to get an idea what I was suppose to do.
 Decided to make Mickey Mouse since I almost made a mouse yesterday.
 Overall did better building Mickey's head and ears.
 The biggest challenge was the smile and creating his chin.
 I did a quick google search to see how others made smiles and tweaked some of the code to get mine for Mickey.
 It doesn't quite look like Mickey Mouse.
 His cheeks have a chipmunk quality, but overall I was impressed with what I was able to do and make.

 **Link(s) to work**: [Mickey Mouse Image-Day 5](https://codepen.io/BritishPandaChick/full/ayGOOZ/)

+### Day 6: August 22, 2017

+**Today's Progress**: Made a CSS Clock from CSS Tricks.
+Finished HTML and CSS.
+Trying to get clock to work once it is in the browser.

+**Thoughts** I looked at more examples of clocks before started this project so decided to "cheat" and try using a tutorial.
+I found one off of CSS Tricks and decided to try it.
+I've made clocks before, but this one involves moving the different hands on the clock.
+Currently working on getting the hands to work.
+Right now the minute hand stays where it is at.

+**Link(s) to work**: [Daily CSS Images Day-6 Project](https://github.com/BritishPandaChick/daily-css-images/tree/master/clock-6)